 It’s not uncommon to hear students saying they want to grow up and become a teacher “just like Mrs. Hawk!”
 It’s also not unusual for students in her classroom to applaud the success of their peers.
 This behavior does not come naturally.
 Teaching life’s lessons is second nature to this dedicated teacher.

 It seems everyone has a “Mrs. Hawk story” about her care and attention in support of student learning.
 There was the student whose mother was deployed to Iraq.
 Maggie created a video of the child in the classroom and mailed it overseas.
 There were the students with severe disabilities who overcame their challenges to make significant academic progress.
 There’s the student she’s mentored for years and who lives with an elderly great-grandmother.

 Hawk’s kind intervention enabled all these students and many more to continue learning with their peers despite disruptions or challenges in their lives.
 In addition, she takes turns joining each student in the class for lunch to get to know the “whole person.”
 Her warmth and fortitude provide valuable life lessons that profoundly reinforce the academic curriculum for the entire class, a collaborative learning community that supports and celebrates together through challenges and successes.

-“My objective is to teach my kids how to succeed each in their own way and by showing each individual student methods that are customized..." (read more)
+“My objective is to teach my kids how to succeed each in..." (read more)